noalerch/intensityhealer/functions.md

-#TFOCS functions & scripts to be rewritten
+# TFOCS functions & scripts to be analyzed & rewritten

 ## jackdaw